 How does a Duress Alarm work?

 A duress alarm allows a lone worker to raise an alarm when there is no one else around to offer support.
-A lone worker safety alarm works by pressing one single button which then goes through to a response centre to be answered by trained professionals.
-The operator can then identify what help is required through speaking with the user or listening into the situation and then calling the appropriate help and back up.
+The alarm works by pressing one single button which goes through to a response centre to be answered by trained professionals.
+The operator can identify what help is required through speaking with the user or listening into the situation and then calling the appropriate help and back up.
 The personal alarm device has a GPS locator in so the user’s location can be identified and help sent quickly.

 Many healthcare workers in particular visit clients at their home, therefore the environment they are entering is an unknown.
 Senior clinicians like Matt from Peninsula Health say ‘they are vulnerable going into patients home alone.’
 Thanks to the MePACS Duress alarm Matt now has greater peace of mind that if an incident were to occur that he’s not alone and can get help quickly.